Gladstone Regional Council area

-In combination these three fields accounted for 228 people in total or 32.2% of the Administrative and Support Services .
+In combination these three fields accounted for 228 people in total or32.2% of Administrative and Support Services.

-In comparison, the Construction workforce within Gladstone Regional Council area employed 6.8% in Management and Commerce; 34.0% in Engineering and Related Technologies; and 1.2% in Society and Culture.
+In comparison, the Construction workforce in Gladstone Regional Council area employed 6.8% in Management and Commerce; 34.0% in Engineering and Related Technologies and 1.2% in Society and Culture.

 The major differences between the fields of qualifications of the Administrative and Support Services workforce in Gladstone Regional Council area and the Construction workforce were: